hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 deployment model in question.

-The XoT authentication requirement specified in (#xot-transfers) addresses the issue of ensuring that the transfers is encrypted between the two endpoints directly involved in the current transfers.
-The following table summarized the properties of a selection of the mechanisms discussed in (#authentication-mechanisms).
+The XoT authentication requirement specified in (#xot-transfers) addresses the issue of ensuring that the transfers are encrypted between the two endpoints directly involved in the current transfers.
+The following table summarizes the properties of a selection of the mechanisms discussed in (#authentication-mechanisms).
 The two letter acronyms for the properties are used below and (S) indicates the secondary and (P) indicates